Victorian Railways PL type carriage: BCPL cars

 As outlined above, in 1928 APL 20 was converted to 25MT.
 In 1940, the car was recoded to BCPL 1.
 It was the only BCPL car until 1966.

 The idea was to reduce the tonnage of short haul interurban trains by incorporating a guards van into a carriage rather than adding a dedicated guards van.

 The first APL to BCPL conversions were completed in 1966.
 2BCPL, formerly 11APL (2nd) (and for a few years, 98BPL 1st), entered service on 16 June of that year as a trial.
 Unlike the other member of the class, 2BCPL was only slightly changed from its previous identity.
 A single compartment at the Smoking end was walled off from the rest of the carriage and had its seats removed.
 That end compartment had the standard guards' equipment put in place, with a desk and a small area for vangoods storage.
 Taildiscs were added to both ends of the carriage for end-of-train marking in daylight, and for night red lamps were added on the four roof corners.
-Access to the guard's compartment was by a single door on either side of the carriage; from the guard's end looking towards the ladies' end, the left-side guard's door took the former place of the men's water closet, while the right-hand side door took the place of the former window for the ninth compartment, adjacent to the former longitudinal seat on that side of the carriage.
+Access to the guard's compartment was by a single door on either side of the carriage; from the guard's end looking towards the ladies' end, the left-side guard's door took the former place of the men's toilet, while the right-hand side door took the place of the former window for the ninth compartment, adjacent to the former longitudinal seat on that side of the carriage.
 Both fitted doors were smooth-panelled and split at half-height allowing the guard to lean out of the train to observe signals and display flags as necessary.
-An assortment of handrails were provided, though it seems no additional steps were provided for a guard to step up to his compartment from ground level, so he may have been required to step on the bogie's axle boxes.
+An assortment of handrails were provided, though it seems no additional steps were provided for a guard to step up to his compartment from ground level, so he may have been required to step on the bogie axle boxes.